 Michael Konopaski, PhD Management 2014

 The PhD in Management - Entrepreneurship and Strategy pathway includes compulsory modules covering topics related to research design in management, and qualitative and quantitative research methods.
-For more information, please refer to the tabs below or the PhD Management Handbook 2018.
+For more information, please refer to the tabs below.

 Tab Content: PhD in Management